henrik/fixme/README.md

 ### Selectively disable

-If you don't want your CI server to raise, make it set the environment variable `DISABLE_FIXME_LIB`.
-I like having CI raise them, though.
+If you e.g. don't want your CI server to raise, make it set the environment variable `DISABLE_FIXME_LIB`.

 ### Do something other than raise